larixer/docker-js-monorepo/README.md

 - Compile project
 - ...

 We should be careful to not use platform-specific files inside Docker image, that can potentially confuse JavaScript tools and have negative impact on installation.
-These files should be declared in `.dockerignore`, they will be ignored during copy and should never show up inside the image.
-The example of platform-specific files: `node_modules`, `.yarn/install-state.gz`
+These files should be excluded during copy and should never show up inside the image.
+The example of platform-specific files: `node_modules`, `.yarn/install-state.gz`.
+Another example where `COPY --exclude` will be useful is if you want to install and run only a specific microservice with dependent workspaces from the monorepo inside a Docker container.

 Provided examples: